Obstructions for Symplectic Lie Algebroids: Homotopical obstructions

 In this section we discuss when some Lie algebroids of interest can admit a complex structure.
-For this we use \autoref{thm:wuacs} together with our earlier computations of characteristic classes (see \autoref{prop:logcharclass}).
-Due to \autoref{prop:symplaconsequences} this provides obstructions to when these Lie algebroids can be symplectic.
+For this we use Theorem~\ref{thm:wuacs} together with our earlier computations of characteristic classes (see Proposition~\ref{prop:logcharclass}).
+Due to Proposition~\ref{prop:symplaconsequences} this provides obstructions to when these Lie algebroids can be symplectic.

+Let $\big(X^4,Z\big)$ be a four-dimensional log pair with $X$ oriented.
+Consider a defining $(k-1)$-jet for $Z$ with $k$ odd, and its $b^k$-tangent bundle $\mathcal{A}_Z^k$, which recall includes the log-tangent bundle if $k = 1$.
+Assume that an orientation for $\mathcal{A}_Z^k$ is given.
+Then we can define the following: